jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ## Edge version

+- Fix chart colors when running web viewer in iframe on Firefox
+- Technical details of equipment added to shipcard (press information icon in sender field)
 - CS unit for class B is displayed in shipcard of the web viewer if available
 - Serial devices can be initialized with an init sequence
 - Remodelling of realtime NMEA tab with options to filter on MMSI and share NMEA lines with decoder tab for message parsing